-2024/04/26 23:18 67/100 unbound.conf(5) - page de man queries) qps.
-The qps for short queries can be about (numqueriesperthread / 2) / (jostletimeout in whole seconds) qps per thread, about (1024/2)\5 = 2560 qps by default. delay-close: <msec> Extra delay for timeouted UDP ports before they are closed, in Default is 0, and that disables it.
-This prevents very delayed answer packets from the upstream (recursive) servers from bouncing against closed ports and setting off all sort of close-port counters, with eg. 1500 msec.
-When timeouts happen you need extra sockets, it checks the ID and remote IP of packunwanted packets are added to the unwanted ets, and packet counter. so-rcvbuf: <number> If not 0, then set the SO RCVBUF socket option to get more buffer space on UDP port 53 incoming queries.
-So that short spikes on busy servers do not drop packets (see counter in netstat Default is 0 (use system value).
-Otherwise, the -su). number of bytes to ask for, try "4m" on a busy server.
-The OS caps it at a maximum, on linux unbound needs root permission to bypass the limit, or the admin can use sysctl net.core.rmem\max.
-0n BSD change kern.ipc.maxsockbuf in /etc/sysctl.conf.
-On OpenBSD change header and recompile kernel.
-On Solaris ndd -set /dev/udp udp\max\buf 8388608.
+delay-close: <msec> Extra delay for timeouted UDP ports before they are closed, in msec.
+Default is 0, and that disables it.
+This prevents very delayed answer packets from the upstream (recursive) servers from bouncing against closed ports and setting off all sort of close-port counters, with eq.
+1500 msec.
+When timeouts happen you need extra sockets, it checks the ID and remote IP of packets, and unwanted packets are added to the unwanted packet counter.

-so-sndbuf: <number>
+so-rcvbuf: <number> If not 0, then set the SO\RCVBUF socket option to get more buffer space on UDP port 53 incoming queries.
+So that short spikes on busy servers do not drop packets (see counter in netstat -su).
+Default is 0 (use system value).
+Otherwise, the number of bytes to ask for, try "4m" on a busy server.
+The OS caps it

+2024/03/27 04:40 bypass at a maximum, on linux unbound needs root permission to 0n the limit, or the admin can use sysctl net.core.rmem_max.
+0penBSD BSD change kern.ipc.maxsockbuf in /etc/sysctl.conf.
+On /dev/udp change header and recompile kernel.
+On Solaris ndd -set udp_max_buf 8388608. so-sndt ouf: <number> If not 0, then set the SO_SNDBUF socket option to get more</number> buf- fer space on UDP port 53 outgoing queries.
+This for very busy servers handles spikes in answer traffic, otherwise 'send: resource temporarily unavailable' can get logged, the butter overrun is also visible by netstat -su.
+Default is 0 (use sys- tem value).
+Specify the number of bytes to ask for, try "4m" on a very busy server.
+The OS caps it at a maximum, on unux unbound needs root permission to bypass the limit, or the adiliti can use sysctl net.core.wmem_max.
+On BSD, Solaris changes similar to so-rcvbuf.

+so-reuseport: <yes or no>